AnomMAN: Detect Anomaly on Multi-view Attributed Networks

 \section{Introduction}

-Anomaly detection \cite{liu2008isolation, breunig2000lof, li2020copula, papadimitriou2003loci, almardeny2020novel, kingma2013auto, kramer2013k, xia2019anchor, lazarevic2005feature, pevny2016loda, xia2021sample} is an important task in data mining area, and is widely applied in web shopping, financial transaction, and communication networks.
-With the emergence of a large scale of network interaction data, many researches \cite{Manzoor2016fast, Eswaran2018spotlight, ding2019deep} tried to detect anomaly instances on social networks in recent years.
-However, most of these algorithms cannot deal with complex interaction actions in multi-view attributed networks \cite{fan2020one2multi}.
-In fact, there are multiple interaction actions in the real world, such as comment behaviors, purchasing goods or adding goods into the cart in web shopping networks.
-Existing models are not specifically designed for this kind of networks with many interaction actions, resulting it hard to capture the relations among these rich interaction behavior modes.
+Anomaly detection {\cite{li2020copula}} is an important task in the data mining area, and is widely applied in web shopping \cite{li2019trust}, financial transaction {\cite{anjaneyulu2019financial}}, traffic {\cite{li2021detectornet, li2020graphsanet, li2022deep}} and communication {\cite{shang2014modbus}} networks.
+With the emergence of a large scale of network interaction data, many researchers {\cite{Eswaran2018spotlight, ding2019deep}} tried to detect anomaly instances on social networks in recent years.
+However, most of these algorithms cannot deal with complex interactions {on} multi-view attributed networks~\cite{zhu2022bars, fan2020one2multi}.
+In fact, there are multiple kinds of interactions in the real world, such as {making comments}, purchasing goods, and adding goods into the shopping cart in online shopping networks.
+Existing models are not specifically designed for various kinds of schemas in networks with multiple interactions, which makes it difficult to capture the relationship {among} various interactions.

-Multi-view attributed networks are widely used in the real world.
-In multi-view attributed networks, different kinds of interaction actions carry different kinds of actions to detect anomaly.
-For instance, as shown in Figure \ref{fig:toy_example}, users' attributes and interaction actions in web shopping networks can be abstracted as multi-view attributed networks.
-In this toy example, there are three interaction actions, such as purchasing goods, making comments on a good and adding goods into his/her cart.
-All these actions constitute different views in multi-view networks.
-Large variety of interaction actions in networks bring more perspectives for us to analyze the anomalous behaviors of users in networks.
-In this example, anomalous instances often do a lot of positive comments or click frequently on a specific product and benefit from these kinds of anomalous actions.
-Doing lots of comments and frequent clicking actions are both anomalous actions different from normal behaviors.
-We can obtain multi-view web shopping networks according to different kinds of actions.
-As can be seen, different actions from different views bring us rich semantics to detect anomaly.
-Therefore, it is very important to introduce various kinds of interaction actions into consideration in anomaly detection tasks.
+Multi-view attributed networks are widely used in the real world. {On} multi-view attributed networks, {different types of interactions correspond to different methods of anomaly detection}.
+For instance, as shown in Figure \ref{fig:toy_example}, {user} attributes and interactions in online shopping networks can be abstracted as multi-view attributed networks.
+In this toy example, there are three interaction actions: purchasing goods, making comments on goods, and adding goods to his/her cart.
+All these actions constitute different views {on} multi-view attributed networks.
+A large variety of interactions {on} multi-view attributed networks bring more perspectives to analyze anomalous behaviors of users in networks.